mycode2021/SuperMarioBros-Nes/README.md

 # Description

-This is a Super Mario Bros environment for openAI's retro.
+This is a Super Mario Bros environment for openAI's retro, This project is used to expand the official native environment.

 # Environment